INTERNSHIPS

 Sealaska conducts most intern interviews over the phone.
 Interviews are meant to get to know you and to help both you and Sealaska know if you would be a good fit now or in the future.
 Interns could hear from recruiters or intern managers.
 When talking to a recruiter or manager, describe why you would be a good fit at Sealaska.

-Many of our summer 2023 internships will offer a virtual or telecommuting option.
+Some of our summer 2024 internships will offer a virtual or telecommuting option.
 If an internship must take place onsite and in-person, the job description will specify a work location.
 Our internships are based out of the locations listed in the job descriptions.

 Interns are full-time employees throughout the summer (mid-June to late-August).
 They are expected to work approximately 40 hours per week.